Smooth Flow Matching for Synthesizing Functional Data: Pointwise Flow Matching for Functional Data

-with \(Z_u(t)\mid X(t)\sim p_{u,t}(\cdot \mid X(t)) \), are the same. \end{Theorem}
+with \( Z_u(t) \mid X(t) \sim q_{u,t}(\cdot \mid X(t)) \), are the same. \end{Theorem}

-Two important points are worth noting regarding the optimization~\eqref{Conditional_match}.
-First, we only require the marginal density \( p_{0,t} \), \( t \in \mathcal{T} \), to construct the conditional path $p_{u,t}(\cdot \mid X(t))$, so full knowledge of the joint distribution of \( Z_0 \) is not necessary for vector field estimation.
-Second, the construction of \( Z_u \), \( u \in [0,1] \), in \eqref{Conditional_match} depends only on \( X \) and $p_{0,t}$, and is independent of the vector field \( V_{u,t} \).
-This independence makes \( Z_u \) free from \( V_{u,t} \).
-Therefore, we do not need to solve the differential equation \eqref{flow_def} to obtain \( Z_u \) given \( V_{u,t} \).
-This procedure bypasses the computationally intensive task of solving differential equations, allowing us to directly match the differential equation~\eqref{flow_def} for estimating \( V_{u,t} \).
-Such equation-matching strategy can also be found in the literature for ordinary differential equation estimation \citep{ramsay2017dynamic, tan2024green}.
+Two key points are worth noting regarding the optimization~\eqref{Conditional_match}.
+First, we require only the marginal density \(p_{0,t}\), \(t\in\mathcal{S}\), to construct the conditional path \(q_{u,t}(\cdot \mid X(t))\), so full knowledge of the joint distribution of \(Z_0\) is not necessary for vector field estimation.
+Second, the construction of \(Z_u\), \(u\in[0,1]\), in \eqref{Conditional_match} depends only on \(X\), \(p_{0,t}\), and \(q_{u,t}(\cdot \mid X(t))\), and is independent of the vector field \(V_{u,t}\).
+This avoids the construction of \(Z_u\) via \(V_{u,t}\) using the differential equation~\eqref{flow_def}, thereby bypassing computationally intensive equation solving for vector field estimation.
+Such a strategy has also been used in the literature on differential equation estimation \citep{ramsay2017dynamic,tan2024green,li2025sparse}.